You are located in service: E-Mail-Routing//Email Routing

 This verification has already been implemented for all accounts on the central RWTH mail server.
 For all other servers within RWTH, recipient verification is also essential for the reasons listed below:

-• Spam and virus attacks can therefore quickly lead to an overload at the RWTH Aachen University mailbox.
+• Spam and virus attacks can therefore quickly lead to an overload at the RWTH Aachen University mail system.

-• Each of these e-mails must be handled in the event of an error, i.e. the sender is notified of the error by bounce e-mail.
+• Each of these emails must be handled in the event of an error, i.e. the sender is notified of the error by a bounce email.

-• The original spam may therefore be sent again via the RWTH mail system.
+• As a result, the original spam can be sent again via the RWTH mail system.

-• This can worsen the e-mail reputation of RWTH Aachen University or lead to some providers no longer wanting to accept e-mails from RWTH domains.
+• This can worsen the email reputation of RWTH Aachen University or lead to some providers refusing to accept emails from RWTH domains.

 Recipient verification file

-For these reasons, a way was developed to store and organize the e-mail addresses of the institution mail servers in a centralized manner.
+For these reasons, a method was developed to store and organize the email addresses of the institution mail servers centrally.

 This now also enables recipient verification for the mail domains of the individual RWTH institutions.
-For this purpose, a recipient verification file (text file) is created, which should contain all e-mail addresses of the respective institution.
+For this purpose, a recipient verification file (text file) is created, which must contain all email addresses of the respective institution.

-This data is written to a database that can be queried directly from the mail inbox.
-This enables the mail exchanger (MX) to decide whether the respective e-mail address exists or not and, if necessary, reject the mail immediately.
+This data is written to a database that can be queried directly by the mail inbox.
+This enables the mail exchanger (MX) to decide whether the respective email address exists or not and, if necessary, to reject the mail immediately.

-For this purpose, the recipient verification file is queried cyclically for each domain and must be made available on a protected web server of the respective institution.
+For this purpose, the recipient verification file is queried periodically for each domain and must be made available on a protected web server of the respective institution.

 The comparison is carried out every 15 minutes as standard.
 For security reasons, no synchronization is carried out if

-• More than 20% of the addresses we have should be deleted
+• More than 20% of the addresses we have would be deleted

 • No file is available